Mosibi/blog.mosibi.nl/_posts/2021-01-10-cilium-elasticsearch.md

 ```

 ### Kibana and Fluent Bit
 [Kibana](https://www.elastic.co/kibana) is a web-based graphical user interface for Elasticsearch, which has become the defacto standard to visualize data from Elasticsearch and [Fluent Bit](https://fluentbit.io) is a log processor and forwarder which allows you to collect logs from different sources like containers and send them to multiple destinations.
-In this lab environment, Fluent Bit read the logging from containers and sends it to Elasticsearch, which is a very common setup in Kubernetes land.
+In this lab environment, Fluent Bit reads the logging from containers and sends it to Elasticsearch, which is a very common setup in Kubernetes land.

 ### Ingress
 Although not necessary, I also created the following ingress rules so that I can reach http://kibana.example.com and http://elasticsearch.example.com from my laptop.